 When you get to light fixtures, you can use a jigsaw to cut out the circular perimeter.

-How to Paint Your Shiplap Ceilings for Paint
+How to Paint Your Shiplap Ceilings

-Prepping Shiplap Ceilings for Paint
+Prepping for Paint

 - Fill nail holes and seams